GregoryHue/UterEabs/README.md

 TOKEN_TIME=1d
 ```

-The API is hosted by [Heroku](https://dashboard.heroku.com/apps).
+The API is hosted by [Heroku](https://dashboard.heroku.com/apps) on a project called `uber-eats-hrk`.
 From the root folder, open the CMD, log into Heroku, add a remote to the Heroku repository, and push the API there, using those commands:

 ```
 heroku login